Manscaped Lawn Mower 4.0 Pro Review – Great Below The Belt and Above

 The Lawn Mower 4.0 Pro belongs to the groin and body trimmer category of Manscaped grooming tools.
 However, when we look at the manual and the website, we can clearly see that these guys are primarily going for the balls (without an ouch, you hope, right!).

-In the kit that I purchased, I got the trimmer and two adjustable attachment combs, a small cleaning brush, a Type-C USB cord, plus an adapter.
+In the kit I purchased, I received the trimmer, two adjustable attachment combs, a small cleaning brush, a Type-C USB cord, and an adapter.

 This model comes with a travel case (the Lawn Mower 3.0 Plus does not).
-I quite like this travel case; it’s got a kind of hard outer casing to it.
-We can pop the trimmer inside, and it has a band that helps hold the trimmer nicely.
-There’s a little zip section where it can keep all the bits and bobs (i.e., cord, adapter, combs, etc.).
+I quite like this travel case; it has a kind of hard outer casing.
+We can pop the trimmer inside, and it features a band that helps hold the trimmer securely in place.
+There’s a small zip section where it can store all the essentials (i.e., cord, adapter, combs, etc.).

-The detailed manual gives clear instructions and has lots of pictures.
+The detailed manual provides clear instructions and features numerous pictures.
 Details like this show me the added effort that the company put into the product (of course, we need more than just a good mini manual).

 That 90-day warranty period is pretty tight, isn’t it?
 Twelve months would be more generous and in line with other men’s grooming companies!